NicoMincuzzi/NicoMincuzzi/README.md

 <p align="left"> <a href="https://twitter.com/NicoMin88" target="blank"><img src="https://img.shields.io/twitter/follow/NicoMin88?logo=twitter&style=for-the-badge" alt="NicoMin88" /></a> </p>

-I'm Nicola, a backend developer with expertise in object-oriented programming (OOP) and Java.
-I'm passionate about creating efficient and reliable software that meets the needs of users.

-As a backend developer, I primarily focus on the server-side of applications, building APIs and microservices that power the frontend.
-I enjoy working with OOP principles as they allow me to write clean and maintainable code that is easy to understand and modify.
-My preferred programming language is Java, which I believe is a powerful language for building robust and scalable software.

 Feel free to explore my repositories and get in touch with me if you have any questions or suggestions.
 Thanks for visiting!

 - 📫 How to reach me: [nicolamincuzzi88@gmail.com](mailto:nicolamincuzzi88@gmail.com)